Baba Hari Dass: The aim

-Yoga tradition of Dattatreya and Patanjali
+Yoga tradition of Patanjali

-Several authors hold that Dattatreya ("Datta son of Atri", also known as Datta Guru), to whom Advahuta-Gita is ascribed (the fourth century C.E.), was the first who originated tradition of Ashtanga (astha-anga-yoga), or Rāja yoga (eight-fold path of Yoga).
-Dattatreya is also credited with the authorship of Jivan-Mukti-Gita ("Song of Living Liberation") that extols the adept who is liberated while still in the body, as well as Tripura-Rahasya ("Tripura's Secret Teaching").

 Yoga, as a spiritual practice, likely developed prior to the sixth and fifth centuries BCE, in the same ascetic circles as the early sramana movements.
 Several Upanishads (Ranade, R. D., dating from the 1200 – 600 BC), have particular relevance to the teachings of yoga (Katha, Prasna, Mundaka, Chandogya, Brihadaranyaka, or Shvetasvtara).
 Those writings predate Buddhist tradition of more formal yoga-practices described in the Buddhist Nikayas.
 Some authors, evaluating various opinions about the origin of Yoga, state that "It can certainly be argued that the germs of yogic thought can be found in embryonic form in the (middle period) Vedic literatures themselves, the Aranyakas and Brahmana texts" (most likely between c.
 1500–1200 BC).

 Ascertaining various sources, Baba Hari Dass, composed his own in-depth commentary to The Yoga Sutras of Patanjali that elucidates difficult theoretical concepts with many years of experience and knowledge of practices of yoga.
 Some authors assert that Patajali's Yoga Sutras and Yoga practices in general "had been virtually forgotten for the better part of seven hundred years" until it was rehabilitated at the end of the nineteenth century by Swami Vivekananda.
 However, scriptural research may have to be evaluated in addition to localized Yoga traditions that rely on the word of mouth transfer of yogic knowledge and are centuries older in duration than indicated by the theoretical speculation.